 - 40% of reported security breaches are caused by employee negligence

 It’s all too easy for a user with privileged access to let slip their credentials, knowingly or not.
 Whether long-time employees or third-party vendors, privileged users are considered an “Insider Threat” to your organization by the very nature of their access privileges.
-Some may misuse their access with malicious intent, while others may be an accidental victim of credential theft.
+Some may misuse their access with malicious intent, while others may be accidental victims of credential theft.
 Whatever the cause, privileged accounts are at the root of most data breaches, informing the Who, What, Where, and How questions that follow.

 How to Lock Down Your Privileged Accounts

 Who took what actions, in which systems, and how did they gain access?
 These are the questions in the incident response process, and it all starts with privileged accounts.
-So how do you trace and protect access credentials for better privileged account security?
+So how do you trace and protect access credentials for better-privileged account security?